BLUHD823/PDFconverter/README.md

 # PDFconverter
-Python application that converts images to PDF.
-It includes a GUI made tkinter
+Python application that converts images to PDF, made by using PyPDF and a GUI made using tkinter.

-Browse button, just browses files.
-In the file browser you have to change it to all files)

 You cannot choose where to save the file, it will be dowloaded on the root folder